simplesamlphp/simplesamlphp-module-metarefresh/docs/simplesamlphp-automated_metadata.md

     that will be used to verify the signature of the metadata.
 The public key will be extracted from the certificate and everything else will be ignored.
 So it is possible to use a self signed certificate that has expired.
 Add more than one certificate to be able to handle key rollover.
-This takes precedence over validateFingerprint.

-`validateFingerprint`
-:   The fingerprint of the certificate used to sign the metadata.
-You
-    don't need this option if you don't want to validate the signature on the metadata.

-`validateFingerprintAlgorithm`
-:   Algorithm used to compute the signing certificate's fingerprint.
-Defaults to
-    `XMLSecurityDSig::SHA1`.

 `template`
 :   This is an array which will be combined with the metadata fetched to